Pomax/arctic-redpoll/README.md

 Arctic Redpoll is a JavaScript Tree library for people who don't want to have to care about Trees, and just want to work with data.
 Which should be anyone working with trees, really.

-Instead of using a crazy API like this:
+Instead of using an API where you are responsible for building the tree, like this:

 ```
 node n = new Node(value);
 someOtherNode.add(n);
 ```

-in which you clearly need to keep track of nodes yourself, which is ludicrous, this library used the following API instead:
+this library used the following API instead:

 ```
 var root = new Tree();